 - Checking driver licences takes 1 hour 29 minutes on average per day

-Much time can be saved by automating most of these vehicle and driver management tasks through fleet management software.
+Much time can be saved by automating these vehicle and driver management tasks through Fleet Management Software.

-There are, of course, many more challenges to consider for any new fleet manager.
-But, thankfully, many of these can be tackled effectively through the use of a robust fleet management software solution.
+There are, of course, other challenges to consider for any new fleet manager.
+But, thankfully, many of these can be tackled effectively through the use of a robust fleet management tool.